aldolo69/oqtadrive/README.md

 - list cartridge content: `oqtactl ls -d {drive}` or `oqtactl ls -i {file}`

 `load` & `save` currently support `.mdr` and `.mdv` formatted files.
 I've only tested loading a very limited number of cartridge files available out there though, so there may be surprises.
 If you have [*Z80onMDR*](https://www.tomdalby.com/other/z80onmdr.html) installed on your system and added to `PATH`, `load` can load *Spectrum Z80* snapshot files into the daemon, converting them to *MDR* on the fly by calling *Z80onMDR*.

-## Caveats & Current Limitations

-- Drive offset detection is only available for the *QL*, but may not always work reliably.
-It's possible to set a fixed value, i.e. `2` if the two internal drives on the *QL* are present.
-Have a look at the top of `oqtadrive.ino`.
-I haven't tried yet to bypass the internal drives on a *QL*, so I'd love to hear how that goes.
-For the *Spectrum* the offset defaults to `0`.
-If you want to use an actual *Microdrive* between *Interface 1* and the adapter, you need to set that.

-- I haven't done a lot of testing yet.

 ## Building
 On *Linux* you can use the `Makefile` to build `oqtactl`, the *OqtaDrive* binary.
 Note that for consistency, building is done inside a *Golang* build container, so you will need *Docker* to build, but no other dependencies.
 Just run `make build`.
 You can also cross-compile for *MacOS* and *Windows*.
 Run `CROSS=y make build` in that case.
 If you want to build on *MacOS* or *Windows* directly, you would have to install the *Golang* SDK there and run the proper `go build` command manually.